 Find a Congenital Heart Specialist

-Congenital heart disease can involve the heart walls, valves, blood vessels and the heart’s electrical system.
-While some congenital heart defects may cause no symptoms, others may lead to life-threatening conditions.
+Adult congenital heart disease (ACHD) occurs when a person has structural problems in his or her heart that have existed since birth.
+While some congenital heart defects cause no symptoms, others may lead to life-threatening conditions.

-The most common types of adult congenital heart diseases including the following:
+The most common types of adult congenital heart disease are:

 - Atrial septal defect (ASD)